asmaske/blogproject/README.md

 #### Note

  - Because sometime updates are cached, the change may not be visible.
 Press refresh button to see the changes.
+ - Test data created with two users
+ - Some message and errors are reported on a separate page

 ### Tech